Controlling Area Blow-up in Minimal or Bounded Mean Curvature Varieties: Versions of Allard's Boundary Regularity Theorem

-\begin{proof}[Proof of Theorem~\ref{varifold-boundary-reg-theorem}] The area blowup set of the $M_i$ is an $(m,h)$-set by Theorem~\ref{main-theorem} and Definition~\ref{(m,h)-definition}, and it is contained in a connected $m$-manifold with nonempty boundary, so it is empty by Corollary~\ref{constancy-corollary}.
+for every compact $K$.
+Thus the area blowup set of the $V_i$ is an $(m,h')$-set by Theorem~\ref{main-theorem} and Definition~\ref{(m,h)-definition}, and it is contained in a connected $m$-manifold with nonempty boundary, so it is empty by Corollary~\ref{constancy-corollary}.
 In other words, the areas of the $V_i$ are uniformly bounded on compact sets.
-It follows (from Minkowski's inequality) that
+It follows (using hypothesis~\eqref{george} and Minkowski's inequality) that

 for compact sets $K\subset \Omega$.
 By passing to a subsequence, we can assume that the $V_i$ converge to a varifold $V$.
-Now let $z$ be a point in $S\cap M$.
+Now let $z$ be a point in $S\cap \partial M$.
 The remaining conclusions are local, so we can replace $\Omega$ by any open set containing $z$.
 By isometrically embedding $\Omega$ into some $\RR^N$ and then enlarging it to get an open subset of $\RR^N$, we can assume that $\Omega$ is an open subset of $\RR^N$ with the Euclidean metric.
 We may also assume that $z$ is the origin $0$.
 By replacing $\Omega$ with an open ball whose closure is in $\Omega$, we can assume that

 From the hypothesis~\eqref{V-hypothesis} and Holder's inequality, we have

 for all smooth, compactly supported vectorfields $X$, where $q=p/(p-1)$.
 Passing to the limit gives